As trains of Ukrainian refugees arrive in Berlin, E.U. offers warm but ‘temporary’ welcome

 Svitlyk watched her kids draw and paint in a children’s area set up in the train station, while pondering her next moves.
 She planned to sleep in a hotel next to the train station that is offering free accommodation for a few days, then make her way to Sweden to wait out the war.

 “Every European country gave us free food, free shelter.
 We owe them so much and are so grateful,” she said.
-“But we want to go home.
+“But we want to go home."

 Rauhala reported from Brussels and Bearak from Lodyna, Poland.